reiinakano/xcessiv/docs/walkthrough.rst

 Xcessiv provides verification functionality that takes your base learner and calculates its metrics on a small sample dataset.

+You can choose from toy datasets such as MNIST (multiclass classification), the Wisconsin breast cancer dataset (binary classification), Boston housing prices (regression), and many more.
+Xcessiv also gives you an option to verify your learner against a custom dataset.
+You should select a sample dataset with properties that most closely resembles your actual dataset.

-You can choose between testing it on multiclass data or binary class data.
-Since we'll be using our estimator on the breast cancer dataset, which is binary, we'll want to verify it works on binary class data.
-Click the **Verify on toy data** button and select **Binary data**.
-If nothing went wrong with your setup, you'll be able to see your base learner's hyperparameters with their default values, and the base learner's metrics on the sample binary data.
+Since for this example, we'll be using our estimator on the breast cancer dataset, we'll want to verify it on, well, the breast cancer dataset.
+Click the **Verify on toy data** button and select **Breast cancer data (Binary)**.
+If nothing went wrong with your setup, you'll be able to see your base learner's hyperparameters with their default values, and the base learner's metrics on the sample data.

 .. image:: _static/verified_base_learner.png
    :align: center